 - Waterfall – Traditional PM methodology with a linear downward process flow.
 Design changes are difficult to implement.
 Project phases include system and software requirements, analysis, design, coding, testing, and operations.
 It's often used with large projects where defined schedules are required and few changes are expected.

-- Six Sigma – Six Sigma PMs (usually referred to as a Black, Green or Yellow Belt) focus on improving quality (and efficiency) by identifying what doesn't work and removing it from the process.
+- Six Sigma – Six Sigma PMs (usually referred to as a Black, Green or Yellow Belt) focus on improving quality and efficiency by identifying what doesn't work and removing it from the process.
 A Six Sigma Black Belt would define the problem, measure the current process, analyze data, improve the process and then control the future process.

-- Agile – Introduced in 2001, Agile was a response to the Agile Manifesto and originally geared to software development.
+- Agile – Introduced in 2001, Agile was a response to the Agile Manifesto and originally geared toward software development.
 In the Agile framework, teams are collaborative and self-organizing.
 Projects are incremental and iterative, enabling team members to move quickly and respond to change.

-- Scrum – A type of Agile framework, Scrum focuses on five core values: courage, commitment, openness, respect, and focus.
+- Scrum – A type of Agile framework, Scrum focuses on five core values: courage, commitment, openness, respect and focus.
 As with Agile, teams are collaborative.
-Iterations are organized into short blocks of time called sprints which enable great flexibility to respond to design change.
+Iterations are organized into short blocks of time called sprints, which enable great flexibility to respond to design change.
 A scrum master (a servant-leader) holds daily meetings where team meetings discuss what they did the day before and what they plan to accomplish each day.

 - Kanban – Another type of Agile framework, Kanban is popular in manufacturing environments.
 Teams are collaborative and self-managing.
 Kanban practices include visualization, limiting work in progress, flow management, making policies explicit, feedback and collaborative evolution.

 - PMI/PMBOK – While not strictly a PM methodology, the Project Management Institute's (PMI) Project Management Body of Knowledge (PMBOK) is a well-known and respected standard for project management practices.
-PMI's certifications, especially its Project Management Professional (PMP) credential are among the most coveted project management credentials in the industry.
+PMI's certifications, especially its Project Management Professional (PMP) credential, are among the most coveted project management credentials in the industry.
 PMBOK practices focus on five primary process areas: Initiating, Planning, Executing, Monitoring and Controlling, and Closing.

 How long does it take to get a project management certification?